gvwilson/thirdbit/src/fiction/in-heck/index.md

 I don't think we have much choice.
 We're going to have to take Sindy to headquarters at Sandy Bend for testing.
 No, no, hear me out, please."
-He raised a paw to cut off the Roos' objections.
+He raised his paw to cut off the Roos' objections.
 "It isn't up to me, or the mayor, or you either.
 It's regulations.
 Any time someone shows special abilities,